crufters/actio/README.md

 });
 ```

-If you want to see the tsconfig and other requirements see [this section](examples/README.md#how-to-create-a-new-project-from-scratch).
+If you want to see how to set up your own project with Actio (required `tsconfig.json` options etc.) see [this section](examples/README.md#how-to-create-a-new-project-from-scratch).

 ### Other examples